 Winter 2018, Burlington

-Slated to open in early 2018, Archer will be calling 3rd Ave home.
-Archer is a natural fit for this fashionable, and wonderfully walkable, neighborhood town center.
-With distinctive dining, unique shops and the region’s exclusive and beloved Wegman’s all within walking distance, the Archer is in an excellent location.
+Archer is a natural fit for this fashionable, and wonderfully walkable, neighborhood town center in Burlington, MA.
+With distinctive dining and unique shops, the Archer is an excellent location.
 Designed to showcase a signature industrial chic style that’s brimming with curated local touches, Archer’s 4-story boutique hotel greets guests with refined design, 147 luxe guest rooms and suites, thoughtful amenities, a lively cocktail bar and patio – and sincere service always.

 Rooms: 147 rooms